WerlangB/kafka-nestjs-trial/README.md

 ## Description

-This project is a practical example of integrating [NestJS](https://nestjs.com/) with Apache Kafka using [kafkajs](https://kafka.js.org/).
-It demonstrates how to produce and consume messages across multiple topics and partitions, includes PostgreSQL integration for data persistence, and exposes HTTP endpoints documented with Swagger for easy testing and integration.
+This project is a comprehensive example of integrating [NestJS](https://nestjs.com/) with Apache Kafka using [kafkajs](https://kafka.js.org/), and includes an [Apache Camel](https://camel.apache.org/) consumer for advanced message processing.
+It demonstrates how to produce and consume messages across multiple topics and partitions, includes PostgreSQL integration with Kafka Connect for data streaming, and features a custom Camel consumer that processes messages and writes them to files.

 ## Features
 - 🚀 Produce and consume Kafka messages via HTTP
 - 🗃️ PostgreSQL integration with Kafka Connect
+- � Apache Camel consumer for advanced message processing
+- 📄 File output generation from Kafka messages
-- 📊 Support for multiple topics and partitions
+- �📊 Support for multiple topics and partitions
 - 👥 Configurable consumer groups
 - 📖 Automatic API documentation with Swagger
 - 🐳 Complete Docker environment setup
 - 🔧 Kafka Connect with JDBC connectors
 - 📈 AKHQ web interface for Kafka monitoring
+- 🔄 JSON message processing and filtering

 ## Architecture